elkan1788/elkan1788.github.io/content/en/about/index.md

 {{< note >}}

-A few words of long-winded
+A few words of long-winded.
 A sieged lion/code farmer running for survival in the metropolis, perfection is the basic requirement for code. (**Once**)

 Quiet appearance hides a heart of "revolutionary rebellion", not afraid of the secular view dare to break through the bondage, like to pursue the real freedom.
 With a dream in my heart, hoping to make it come true one day.

-Thanks!
+Thanks All!

 {{< /note >}}